hustcer/nushell.github.io/.ebook-pub/commands/into_bool.md

 > 1 | into bool
 ```

-convert decimal to boolean
+convert float to boolean

 ```bash
 > 0.3 | into bool
 ```

-convert decimal string to boolean
+convert float string to boolean

 ```bash
 > '0.0' | into bool